kchapelier/cellular-automata-rule-parser/README.md

 - Parse the Cyclic CA rule format (R/T/C/N), with support for the Greenberg-Hastings model.
 - Parse the Wolfram's Elementary CA rule format (Wxxx).
 - Parse the LUKY and NLUKY rule format (LUKY xxxx and NLUKY xxxxx).
-- Parse an extended comma-separated version of the Life rule format with support for ranges of values, specifically designed for 3D CA.
+- Parse an extended comma-separated version of the Life rule format with support for ranges of values and unconventional neighbourhood types, specifically designed for 3D CA.

 ## Usage